Priyanshu-jais/Flow_Forge/README.md

   Decides which workflows to execute based on the event and rules.

 - **Worker Service**
-  Executes actions like sending emails, updating databases, or interacting with Solana.
+  Executes actions like sending emails, updating databases.

-- **Solana Handler**
-  Uses Solana RPC/Web3 to fetch on-chain data and validate actions.

 ---